Josh-A-T/BL_batch_rename/readme.md

-# BL_batch_rename
+# Blender batch rename

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python](https://img.shields.io/badge/Python-3.6%2B-blue)](https://www.python.org/)

 Blender plugin to batch rename objects and add prefixes, postfixes, numbering, padding and seperators Simplifies the process of renaming objects in bulk and increases productivity while working with large scenes in Blender.

-In the future will add the ability to automatically add renamed objects to new group
+Can now also add renamed objects to a new or existing group.
+With this Im calling it feature complete 1.0 as I dont know what can be added really

 ## Installation
     1. Download the batch_rename.py file.